colinsurprenant/redstorm/README.md

 If you want to list your RedStorm project here, contact me.

 - [Tweigeist](https://github.com/colinsurprenant/tweitgeist) - realtime computation of the top trending hashtags on Twitter.
-[Live Demo](http://tweitgeist.needium.com).
+Live Demo in search of a new home.

 ## Author
-Colin Surprenant, [@colinsurprenant][twitter], [http://github.com/colinsurprenant][github], colin.surprenant@gmail.com, colin.surprenant@needium.com
+Colin Surprenant, [@colinsurprenant][twitter], [http://github.com/colinsurprenant][github], colin.surprenant@gmail.com

 ## Contributors
 Theo Hultberg, https://github.com/iconara